Basics of Working in the Philippines for Foreigners.

 As a general rule, the company doing the hiring must show that the services of the alien are indispensable to the management, operation, administration, or control of a local or locally based firm.

 The company that proves this employee is essential must be the one to petition the Philippine Bureau of Immigration (BI) to issue this visa to their proposed employee.

 In many ways, this process is roughly analogous to the US H1 family of working visas, which allow foreigners to come to the US and work because they possess special skills, such as language abilities, which are difficult or impossible to find on the US labor market.

-Unlike many other countries who will only allow petitions for employees outside the country, for long-term assignments, this visa may be applied for from within the Philippines.
+Unlike many other countries that will only allow petitions for employees outside the country, for long-term assignments, this visa may be applied for from within the Philippines.